Buying a Home Should be Stress Free

 Me: No. A deposit is money that accompanies your offer, and the down payment is the total you are paying upfront for the home—the rest is a mortgage.
 If your offer is accepted and you remove conditions, your deposit forms part of your down payment.
 If you don't finalize the sale, your entire deposit is refunded without penalty.

 There are two types of basements in Regina?
 Ones that are cracked and ones that will crack.
 That's a joke, of course!

 You: What are are the main ingredients in an offer?

 Me: Terms and conditions.
-Terms are what the parties are agreeing on and conditions are events that have to take place before the terms take effect.
-Common terms are price, possession date and what's included.
+Terms are what the parties agree on, and conditions are events that have to occur before the terms take effect.
+Common terms are price, possession date and inclusions.
 Common conditions are inspections and financing.
-All offers contain terms.
-Most offers contain conditions, but don't have to.
+All offers contain terms, and most offers include conditions but don't have to.

 You: I've heard of homes being conditionally sold.
 What's does that mean?

-Me: A buyer and seller have come to terms (agreed) in writing and the sale is now subject to the conditions written into the offer.
+Me: A buyer and seller have come to terms (agreed) in writing, and the sale is now subject to the conditions written into the offer.
 The buyer will now work to satisfy the conditions by carrying out inspections and arranging financing.
-If a buyer is unable to satisfy conditions the sale does not proceed and the home goes back on the market.
+If a buyer cannot satisfy conditions, the sale does not proceed, and the home goes back on the market.
 This happens from time to time.

 You: What conditions should I put in my offer?

 Me: Financing and inspections.
 There can be others, but these are the most common.
 I'll go through a list with you.